Chirag-ahir/JAVA-All-Basic/README.md

 Polymorphism is the ability of an object to identify as more than one type. <br>

 Two types of Polymorphism in Java
-1. Run time polymorphism Ex.
+1. Dynamic polymorphism: Dynamic polymorphism is a process in which a call to an overridden method is resolved at run time.
+That's why it's called runtime polymorphism.
+Ex.
 Method overriding<br>
 2. Static polymorphism:  A polymorphism that is resolved during compile time is known as static polymorphism. - Compile time polymorphism Ex.
 Method overloading<br>

 >What is Abstraction ? <br>